-The WindSled, led by explorer Ramón Larramendi, is already in Greenland Ice Summit, at 3,207 meters above sea level and in the heart of the Arctic island.
+The WindSled, led by explorer Ramón Larramendi, is already at the Greenland Summit, 3207 meters (10521 ft) above sea level and in the heart of the Arctic island.

-After 15 days of difficult navigation, with temperatures that have varied up to 43 ° C in one day (less than 28 ° C at night º15ºC day ) , the expeditionary have reached the outskirts of the Antarctic scientific base Summit Camp, founded in 1989 by the National Science Foundation (NSF) from the US for climate change research in the Arctic.
+After 15 days of difficult navigation, with temperatures that have varied up to 43 ° C in one day (109 º F) , the expeditionary have reached the outskirts of the scientific base Summit Camp, founded in 1989 by the US National Science Foundation (NSF) for climate change research in the Arctic.

-The WindSled voyage, with 2000 kilos (4400 lbs) of load, started last May 21st by the interior ice sea.
-The great thaw of this year and the high and unexpected temperatures that the crew met with a very heavy and soft snow, have done a very difficult navigation the first days, so they decided to split into two teams of three people ; each one have moved with two of the modules that make up the vehicle and a tent.
-“We must adapt to the conditions of the surface, that’s something that the sled can do without major complications,” Larramendi said from the ice, his promoter and expedition leader.
+The WindSled voyage, with 2000 kilos (4400 lbs) of load, started last May 21st through the interior ice sea.
+The great thaw of the year and the high and unexpected temperatures the crew met with very heavy and soft snow, have led to a very difficult navigation during the first days.
+Thus, they decided to split in two teams of three; each one moving two of the modules that make up the vehicle and a tent.
+“We must adapt to conditions of the surface, that’s something the sled can do without major complications,” Larramendi, promoter and expedition leader, affirmed from the ice.

-Since then, the two teams were separately or together in a single convoy depending on wind conditions, something that this year are being so variable that do not always meet the weather forecast, which is delaying the deadlines that they were expected from the beginning.
-In fact, Larramendi, who lives part of the year in Greenland and has gone in different expeditions by this route, says that “in the same places where there are now vast lakes of water, 30 years ago this happened at the end of June and now we have found them almost two months earlier.
-“I have never seen such sudden changes in temperatures and winds,” he adds.
+From there on, the two teams were separate or together in a single convoy depending on wind conditions, something that this year is being so variable that it doesn’t always meet the weather forecast, delaying the deadlines expected from the beginning.
+In fact, Larramendi, who resides part of the year in Greenland and has performed different expeditions by this same route, says “Some places where there are now vast lakes of water, 30 years ago this happened at the end of June.
+Now we find them almost two months earlier.
+“I have never seen such sudden changes in temperatures and winds in my expeditions,” he adds.

-There have been carried out drilling up to 3,000 meters deep to study the history of the climate on Earth.
-The three new WindSled expeditionary are scheduled to go by helicopter from the town of Tasiilaq in eastern Greenland, in a few days to meet the expedition, which still have another 700 kilometers ahead to reach the point they left near Kangerlussuaq, two weeks ago.
+They have been carrying out drillings up to 3000 meters (9842 ft) in depth to study the history of climate on Earth.
+The three new WindSled expeditionary are scheduled to fly by helicopter from Tasiilaq town, eastern Greenland, in a few days to meet the expedition, which still has another 700 km (435 mi) ahead to reach the point, near Kangerlussuaq, where they departed from two weeks ago.

-The WindSled is the only vehicle in the world powered by wind energy that is able to move a load of up to 2,000 kilos of weight with no pollution, in an efficiently and sustainable way from the point of view economical and environmental.
+The WindSled is the only vehicle in the world powered by wind energy able to carry a load of up to 2000 kilos (4400 lbs) of weight with no pollution, in an efficient and sustainable way from the economical and environmental point of view.